-Usually a minimum of one hour a day of play is recommended for our bird friends, but minimums are not goals.
-Flying around while supervised, letting them perch on your figure, and gently patting the feathered friend are a few ways of gently playing with your bird.
+Usually, a minimum of one hour a day of play is recommended for our bird friends, but minimums are not goals.
+Flying around while supervised, letting them perch on your figure.
+And gently patting the feathered friend are a few ways of gently playing with your bird.
 “Warm potato” can be played to make your feathered friend accustomed to your family or roommates.
-This game gathers everyone in your home while every takes turns whistling or singing with the beloved bird, teaching new tricks, words, or even just letting your friend be near everyone.
+This game gathers everyone in your home while everyone takes turns whistling or singing with the beloved bird.
+Teaching new tricks, words, or even just letting your friend be near everyone.

 Just like the guy that lived in a glass pane house in the middle of a city while nude for some time, birds feel exposed when they are near windows.
 It is a common misconception that we think they like the openness of a window.
-They might however if they have somewhere to hide, so it is recommended that either toys canopy around the cage or that a towel cover part of the cage so they can have some alone time whenever they please.
-The species of your bird will affect how much your bird is bothered by being without shelter this is because some birds feed at the bottom of trees while other at the top of trees, and others in plains.
+They might however if they have somewhere to hide, so it is recommended that either toy canopy around the cage or that a towel covers part of the cage so they can have some alone time whenever they please.
+The species of your bird will affect how much your bird bothers by being without shelter.
+This is because some birds feed at the bottom of trees while others at the top of trees, and others in plains.

 Your companion will need to bath at different frequencies depending on the species of your bird, please check with your veterinarian.
-The natural environment of your bird affects how much oil your bird will produce to clean its feathers, other influences include their diets (too fatty or not too fatty) and our hands that are usually greasy from either food or our own natural oil.
-It is recommended we always wash our hands before handling our feathered friends.
+The natural environment of your bird affects how much oil your bird will produce to clean its feathers, other influences include their diets (too fatty or not too fatty) and our hands that are usually greasy from either food or our natural oil.
+It recommends we always wash our hands before handling our feather friends.

-Another condition to watch out for is “toe tapping” that is seen when parrots extend and contract their toes repetitively.
+Another condition to watch out for is “toe-tapping” that see when parrots extend and contract their toes repetitively.
 According to Laurella Desborough & Brian L. Speer, DVM.
 Dip, ABVP, ECAMS, “Many of the birds with combined clinical signs beyond simple “Toe Tapping” will continue to progress in severity, and other disease processes can be identified with time or at necropsy that can explain the clinical signs more clearly.”
-If your feathered friend is experiencing other symptoms along with toe tapping, this may mean a progressively worsening health.
+If your feathered friend is experiencing other symptoms along with toe-tapping, this may mean a progressively worsening health.

-If you have seen these signs in your pet companion, remove all pellets, vitamin powders, vitaminized seed mixes, spirulina, any man-made vitamins, bread mixes, pasta, pizza, chemical and preservative-containing food.
-Vitamins that are usually gotten from synthetic man-made sources should also be removed, they must be taken from natural sources such as fruits, grains, vegetables, to prevent this symptom.
+If you have seen these signs in your pet companion, remove all pellets.
+Vitamin powders, vitaminized seed mixes, spirulina, any man-made vitamins, bread mixes, pasta, pizza, chemical, and preservative-containing food.
+Vitamins that are usually got from synthetic man-made sources should also remove.
+They must take from natural sources such as fruits, grains, vegetables, to prevent this symptom.

-Other causes for top tapping can be heavy metal toxicosis, fungal or bacterial dermatisis, nutritional imbalances, renal disease, Vitamin E deficiency, or an Omega fatty acid imbalance.
-It is required that your bird see a veterinarian.
+Other causes for top tapping can be heavy metal toxicosis, fungal or bacterial dermatitis.
+Nutritional imbalances, renal disease, Vitamin E deficiency, or an Omega fatty acid imbalance.
+It requires that your bird see a veterinarian.

-Please do make sure food is removed before it goes bad (this is usually about 1½ to 2 hours after serving), bacteria and fungi can grow in your bird friend’s food and the food bowl itself (do remember to clean the food bowl frequently).
+Please do make sure food remove before it goes bad (this is usually about 1½ to 2 hours after serving), bacteria and fungi can grow in your bird friend’s food and the food bowl itself (do remember to clean the food bowl frequently).

 Finally how to take care of your pet bird depends on veterinary appointments.
-They should be made regularly at least once a year.
+They should make regularly at least once a year.
 Veterinarians may provide vaccinations, examinations for parasites or yeast infection, blood testing, or nail trimming as well as tips and advice for general care.